-The program is located in the Cadet Sports Physical Therapy Clinic (a unit of Keller Army Hospital) within the Arvin Cadet Physical Development Center at The United States Military Academy – West Point.
-Being located at West Point provides the residents the opportunity to work directly with Division I college athletes, Competitive Club Sports athletes, Intramural athletes, and military trainees, all in one location.
+The program is located in the Cadet Sports Physical Therapy Clinic (a unit of Keller Army Hospital) within the Arvin Cadet Physical Development Center at The United States Military Academy ’ West Point.
+Being located at West Point provides the fellows the opportunity to work directly with Division I college athletes, Competitive Club Sports athletes, Intramural athletes, and military trainees, all in one location.

 The Department of Physical Education at USMA "creates a cadet centered environment that provides a militarily relevant and scientifically based physical development program which instills a warrior ethos of physical and mental superiority".
 Home to the USMA Kinesiology major, the DPE conducts courses such as military movement, combatives, combat water survival swimming, and a host of intramural sports.
-The residents work closely with the DPE sports medicine staff to provide medical coverage for courses and sports.
-The DPE Athletic Trainers also teach many of the athletic training skills to the residents throughout the residency program.
+The fellows work closely with the DPE sports medicine staff to provide medical coverage for courses and sports.
+The DPE Athletic Trainers also teach many of the athletic training skills to the fellows throughout the fellowship program.

-The HSS, located in New York City, is ranked #1 in orthopaedics by U.S. News & World Report and home to a world-renowned orthopaedic surgery sports medicine fellowship and sports physical therapy residency.
-The Baylor residents collaborate with HSS annually as part of their "Current Concepts in Sports Medicine" conference.
+The HSS, located in New York City, is ranked #1 in orthopaedics by U.S. News & World Report and home to a world-renowned orthopaedic surgery sports medicine and sports physical therapy fellowships.
+The Baylor fellows collaborate with HSS annually as part of their "Current Concepts in Sports Medicine" conference.